timptner/mac-setup-playbook/README.md

 ansible-playbook main.yaml --ask-become-pass
 ```

 _This will ask you for "BECOME password:".
-Enter your account password to proceed.
+Enter your account password to proceed._

+## Further steps

+- Login to 1Password
+- Login to Firefox & set as default browser
+- Login to MEGAsync
+- Login to ProtonBridge & install profile

+## Pending automations

+- [ ] Configure synced folders of MEGAsync
+- [ ] Setup ssh keys & add to 1Password + GitHub
+- [ ] Setup Time Machine backup (including [TimeMachineEditor](https://tclementdev.com/timemachineeditor/))